m-bock/purescript-classless-arbitrary/README.md

   )
 ```
 We can define a random generator of type `Gen Items` by reproducing the
-nesting with those primitives and combinators:
+nested structure with those primitives and combinators:
 ```hs
 genItems'1 :: Gen Items
 genItems'1 = Arb.array